antonio-war/SwiftyGPT/README.md

 ## Deep Version

-Deep version allow you more control over request creation.
+Deep version allow you maximum over request creation.
 The main element of a request is a SwiftyGPTMessage.

 ```swift
 let message = SwiftyGPTMessage(role: .user, content: "Hi, how are you?")